uhndev/hateoas-client/README.md

 - Internet Explorer - Surely you jest.

-Note that if you're using the Chrome version with `file://` URLs (as is the default with `ngBoilerplate`) you need to tell Live Reload to allow it.
+Note that if you're using the Chrome version with `file://` URLs (as is the default with `dados-client`) you need to tell Live Reload to allow it.
 Go to `Menu -> Tools -> Extensions` and check the "Allow access to file URLs" box next to the Live Reload plugin.